Cash for parents: could monthly payments boost Kids' mental health?

 Summary

-This study looks at whether giving extra money to lower-income parents can improve their children's mental health and brain function.
-Researchers will follow 500 children whose parents received either a large or small monthly cash supplement for three years.
-They will measure stress, inflammation, and brain activity to understand how income affects child development.
+This study looks at whether giving extra money to lower-income parents for three years can improve their children's mental health and brain function.
+Researchers will follow 500 children, ages 5 to 14 at the start, and measure stress, inflammation, and brain activity using scans.
+The goal is to understand how family income affects child development and inform policies on cash support for families.

 Get updates